 I would love to find a farm close enough and cheap enough in our new area so that I can make more this summer.
 I love it as salsa, to use in other recipes, or as a quick way to make Swiss steak!
 It is also great to make and give as a gift to someone!

-- 1 bushel tomatoes, finely chopped (I use a food processor)
+- 1 bushel tomatoes, peeled & finely chopped (I use a food processor for all the veggies)

 - 8 cups onions, chopped